FuelLabs/fuel-docs/src/glossary.md

 ## Contract Call

 Calling a contract means invoking a function from a smart contract that has been deployed to the blockchain.

+## Contract ID

+The contract ID is a unique identifier for a contract derived from the root of the contract bytecode.

 ## Data Availability